 We took a day trip to St. Emilion and enlisted the services of a driver from Atlas Travel, which I’d highly recommend.
 This area in Bordeaux is known for its red clay soils that produce bold plummy red wines with a dominance of Merlot.
 The most well-known and sought after sub-regions including Pomerol and Saint-Emilion.
 The wines from this area are still moderately bold, but generally have softer, more refined tannins.
 For this reason, right bank wines are a great way to get introduced to the region.

 Saint-Emilion itself is a charming medieval village located in the heart of the famous wine area.
 For many decades this picturesque town has been an economic and religious center attracting royals, winegrowers and pilgrims.
 Every square in the small village center is packed with history and some incredible architecture.
 Thousands of hectares of vines surround the medieval village making the landscape an unforgettable scenery.
 It is worth a stop in the village itself – we took a break over lunch and spent a couple of hours walking around and exploring.

 L’Envers du Décor – lunch

 We had an amazing time in both Île de Ré and Bordeaux.
-Stay tuned for a recap of Paris, next.
+Check out my recap of Paris, next.